 The survey and analysis of European and International standards in the Information and Communication Technology (ICT) sector has been initiated by the Institut Luxembourgeois de la Normalisation, de l'Accréditation, de la Sécurité et qualité des produits et services (ILNAS).
-Realized in the frame of the implementation of the national standardization strategy 2010-2020, this work is conducted by the ILNAS Digital Trust department in order to develop an information and exchange network for ICT standardization knowledge in the Grand Duchy of Luxembourg.
+Realized in the frame of the implementation of the national standardization strategy 2010-2020, this work is conducted by the ILNAS Digital trust department in order to develop an information and exchange network for ICT standardization knowledge in the Grand Duchy of Luxembourg.

-The ICT sector is already an active sector at the national standardization level with 42 national delegates currently registered by ILNAS.
+The ICT sector is already an active sector at the national standards level with 46 national delegates currently registered by ILNAS.
 Nevertheless, ILNAS is convinced that this standardization sector could be more "productive", especially since some ICT subsectors are not yet covered and certain stakeholders are not yet represented.
 Thus, the purposes of this analysis are first to provide useful information to the national stakeholders regarding standardization activities in the field of ICT and second to involve them into an integrated and innovative approach.

 Conducted in several steps, this survey is basically built on a standards watch that allows the identification of standardization technical committees related to the ICT sector at the European and International level.
-Detailed information concerning the most interesting formal standardization technical committees (about 37) and non-formal standardization technical committees (about 13 fora/consortia) is provided in the present report.
+Detailed information concerning the most interesting formal standardization technical committees (about 38) and non-formal standardization technical committees (about 14 fora/consortia) are provided in the present report.
 Then, in order to induce stakeholder interest, the national market of the ICT sector has been characterized through the definition of 12 categories for which potential interests and opportunities to participate in the standardization process (via ILNAS) have been identified.
 Lastly, the connections at the standards level between the ICT sector and other economic sectors active in the Grand Duchy of Luxembourg have been pointed out.

 Conceived as a practical tool, this report is evolving and should be used to quickly identify issues and interests for the national stakeholders of the ICT sector.
-Published for the first time in November 2012, this analysis will be updated on a regularly basis according to the market interest.
+Published for the first time in November 2012, the present report constitutes the second version of this analysis which will continue to be updated on a regularly basis according to the market interest.